 We should’ve seen it coming.
 Its forerunner was Eliel & Eero Saarinen’s 1945 GM Warren Technical Centre.
-Here it’s only trying to look like a sculpture.
-(Is the water tower heated?)
+Here it’s only trying to make it look like a sculpture.
+I hope this water tower is heated.

 This next image has a lot of water happening.
-Does a facility with such powerful pumps really need a water tower?
+Does a facility with such powerful pumps even need a water tower?

 - Surface paint jobs are never a great idea.
 The 1965 Kuwait Water Towers are included here now for trying to look beautiful, or at least fashionable.
 Both of these paint jobs are equally contrived.
 Both attempt to cover up some fact that can’t be concealed.
 MK1 uses colour to create an unconvincing difference between things that are obviously the same, while MKII uses pattern to create a superfluous similarity between things that are obviously the same.
 Two different aesthetic effects result, but both have an unnecessary design idea – MKI involving Colour and MKII involving Pattern.